WeCamp/WeCamp-Challenge/jcdejong/README.md

 ==========
 Still under construction, but at this point it is already doing this:

- - determine input language of input string
+ - determine input language of input string (dutch, english, german included as samples thusfar)
  - based on the input language create a simple database
  - for each word create a (text)rebus
  - ouput it to the console